 - Support the mission of their college or university.
 They provide books, and other materials to meet the instruction and research needs of the faculty and students.
 They don't usually collect a lot of leisure reading materials (popular fiction), but do have extensive reference materials to help with in depth research.
 Academic libraries tend to keep older materials as a historical collection is a necessity to research.

 - back file:

 - The back issues of a periodical; that is, the issues older than the current year.
 Backfiles may exist on paper as bound or unbound volumes, on microform, or as full-text in electronic databases.

 - A list of books and other documents dealing with a given subject, often arranged alphabetically.
 For example Scholarly Resources for Children and Childhood Studies: A Research Guide and Annotated Bibliography.

 Bibliographies are also included within scholarly works, including term papers, to document sources and guide the reader to further information on the topic.

 - A type of computer searching that uses special words, or "operators," to restrict or expand the results of a search.
 The three most common Boolean operators are AND, OR and NOT.
 The search phrase "cosmetic surgery AND teenagers" should retrieve only results containing both phrases.

-For more information see: Searching Techniques and Strategies Tutorial - Boolean Searching
+For more information see: Boolean Operators Tutorial - Boolean Searching

 - call number: